Men and Substance Use

 Trying to function as a spouse, father, son, and employee while under the influence of drugs is very difficult, though.
 Once caught in a pattern of using, men may not know how to ask for help to stop an emerging addiction.
-Some men do not open up about their feelings and emotions as easily as women, so seeking help for addiction may cause them to feel weak, vulnerable, or even ashamed.8
+Some men do not easily open up about their feelings and emotions, so seeking help for addiction may cause them to feel weak, vulnerable, or even ashamed.8

 Some general signs and symptoms you may recognize in yourself or your loved one if you suspect he is using a drug include:8,9

 - Sudden change in behavior.
-The drug may affect the chemicals in your brain, causing unusual changes in behavior.
-These changes may also be compounded by a desire to hide the abuse or withdrawal symptoms.
+The drug may affect the chemicals in your brain, which could potentially result in unusual changes in behavior.
+These changes may also be compounded by a desire to hide the substance use or withdrawal symptoms associated with such use.
 Some men may exhibit violent outbursts or violent behavior.

 - Mood swings.
 Similar to changes in behavior, mood swings may be related to chemical changes in the brain due to drug use.
 You may notice that you feel happy one moment and, for no obvious reason, are angry or sad the next.

 - Withdrawal from family and activities.
-As the abuse worsens, you may withdraw from close friends and family and activities you once enjoyed.
+As problematic substance use worsens, you may withdraw from close friends and family and activities you once enjoyed.
 You may escape from them to use the drug alone or with a different group of friends, or you may try to hide the symptoms of dependence and withdrawal.

 - Carelessness about personal grooming.
-As dependence on the drug increases, interest in personal hygiene often decreases.
-Extreme cravings can overpower the desire to do even the simplest of daily tasks.
+As addictions progress, interest in personal hygiene often decreases.
+The compulsion to seek out and use more drugs can overpower the desire to do even the simplest of daily tasks.

 - Changes in sleeping patterns.
 Changes in sleeping patterns may be related to the effect of the drug or could be a symptom of withdrawal when you are not actively using the drug.

 - Red or glassy eyes.
-This physical symptom could be an indicator of drug use depending on the type of drug being used.
+Though a relatively non-specific sign, this physical symptom could be an indicator of drug use depending on the type of drug being used.

 - Running nose.
-A runny or sniffling nose is a common symptom of drug use in those who snort or inhale drugs often.
+A runny or sniffling nose could be a symptom of drug use in those who snort or inhale drugs often.